MrPowers/neapowers/content/investing/ray-dalio.md

 Dalio is worried about the inflation of financial assets and the bubbles that are being created.
 The net worth of most people in developed countries is higher than it's ever been, but production hasn't risen in stride.

 Summers thinks there will be bad returns for financial assets going forward.
-He's been saying it for a while and thinks its even more true now.
+He's been saying it for a while and thinks it's even more true now.

 Dalio thinks the economy and the market will be very sensitive to any Fed tightening.